Docs » Browser tests for webpages » Add synthetic transactions to your Browser Test

 10. (Optional) Use the Test settings tab to adjust your test configuration settings.
 See Advanced test configurations to learn more.

 11. (Optional) Use the Detectors tab to add detectors to your test.
-See Set up detectors and alerts in Splunk Synthetic Monitoring to learn more.
+See Detectors and alerts to learn more.

 12. When you’re satisfied with your transactional Browser Test, select Save.